-No matter the wilde game there's an ammo caliber designed for it.
+No matter the wild game you're hunting there's an ammo caliber designed for it.

 Benchrest target shooters strive for tiny groups measured with a micrometer rather than a ruler.
 Their caliber of choice is the 6mm PPC, based off the .220 Russian.
 The PPC is still new as far as cartridges are judged and it knocked the .222 Remington or triple deuce from the benchrest podium soon after its introduction in 1975.
 Recently several calibers including; the 6mm BR and 30 BR, have made a charge at the PPC kingdom and I wouldn't be surprised to see it fall, but for now its reign is safe.